mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   ## Grid

-  - Rename `justify` prop with `justifyContent` to allow consistency with the system API naming.
+  - Rename `justify` prop with `justifyContent` to be aligned with the CSS property name.

   ```diff
   -<Grid justify="center">